Screen Printing

 Waterbased Ink

-Waterbased inks are more recently becoming more widely used.
+Waterbased inks are more recently becoming widely used.
 Waterbased is more expensive but environmentally friendly.

 • Super soft to touch